JeffRuLz/LEGO-Island-2-Patcher/README.md

 -Disable (or force unskippable) the intro video

-Note: Some patches may not work depending on which revision of the game you have.
-This program will automatically make a backup of your LEGO Island 2.exe file.
+Note: This program will automatically make a backup of your LEGO Island 2.exe file.
 Do not delete it, as it is used to remove patches.

 #Installation
 Download the latest release: